namanxajmera/stock-alerts/README.md

 # Stock Analytics Dashboard

-A simple, single-page web application for visualizing stock price history and technical analysis.
+A simple, single-page web application for visualizing stock price history and technical analysis, with a Telegram bot for personalized stock alerts.

 ## Features